Skip to main content

 Or use the env-var override EKSO_MIGRATE_LINEAR_KEY for CI use cases.

-Step 1 — list teams
+Step 1 — list projects

 Verify your credentials work and see what Linear shows you:

-ekso migrate linear list-teams \
+ekso migrate linear list-projects \

 --config migration.config.json \